Nagaland: Education

-Along with one central university—Nagaland University, one engineering college—National Institute of Technology, one College of Veterinary Science and Animal Husbandry in Jalukie and three private Universities—St. Joseph University, Northeast Christian University (NECU) and Institute of Chartered Financial Analysts of India University (ICFAI University).
+Along with one central university—Nagaland University, one engineering college—National Institute of Technology, one medical college— Nagaland Institute of Medical Science and Research, one College of Veterinary Science and Animal Husbandry in Jalukie and three private Universities—St. Joseph University, Northeast Christian University (NECU) and Institute of Chartered Financial Analysts of India University (ICFAI University).

 Tourism

 Tourism experts contend that the state's uniqueness and strategic location in northeast India give Nagaland an advantage in tapping into the tourism sector for economic growth.
 The state has been extremely successful in promoting the great Hornbill Festival, which attracts Indian and foreign tourists alike.

 The key thrusts of Nagaland's tourism are its rich culture, showcasing of history and wildlife.
-Tourism infrastructure is rapidly improving and experts contend this is no longer an issue as was in the past.
+Tourism infrastructure is rapidly improving.
 Local initiatives and tourism pioneers are now beginning to promote a socially responsible tourism model involving the participation of the councils, village elders, the church and the youth.

+Notability

+The Naga Mircha is a variety of chilli mainly grown in this state.
+They are one of the world's hottest chillies and an indigenous treasure of Nagaland, deeply rooted in the region's lifestyle since ancient times.
+For generations, farmers in Nagaland's chilli-growing areas have cultivated it relying on it as a primary source of income and livelihood.
+This iconic chilli is an integral part of Nagaland's culinary identity, inseparably linked to the local community as a staple ingredient.

+Geographical indication

+It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry under the Union Government of India on 2 December 2008 (valid until 21 August 2027).

+The Secretary, Department of Horticulture & Agriculture, Government of Nagaland, from Kohima, proposed the GI registration of Naga Mircha.
+After filing the application in August 2007, the chilli was granted the GI tag in 2008 by the Geographical Indication Registry in Chennai, making the name "Naga Mircha" exclusive to the chilies grown in the region.
+It thus became the first chilli variety from Nagaland and the first type of goods from Nagaland to earn the GI tag.